Elevation: 4000 ft

 Location: Stony Man Mountain/Blue Ridge Mountains

-The chill of New Hampshire in January can be challenging for cross-training hikers, and mountain climbers.
-Temperatures reach into the teens, and often below zero, making megalithic-mountain research a dangerous endeavor.
+Note: The chill of New Hampshire in January can be challenging for cross-training hikers, and mountain climbers.
+Temperatures reach into the teens, and often below zero, making “megalithic-mountain research” a dangerous endeavor.
 I brainstormed less dangerous possibilities this month; North North America is massive Continent.
 Ultimately I figured I would go where the cold wasn’t.
 Enter the possibility of: Virginia.

 With my work at Bentley University at an unfortunate impasse, due to Covid19, I decided to make a move, driving 550 miles south to the Shenandoah Mountain Range of Virginia.
-After winding my way down the East Coast, past the dystopian nightmare of New York City, and then passed the social dumpster-fire of Washington D.C, I finally entered the dimension that is beautiful Virginia, even in High Winter.
+I finally entered the dimension that is beautiful Virginia.
 It was gorgeous, even in January.